- The Latest List Of Offshore Brokers Accepting US Residents

-Offshore investing using offshore brokerage account is often associated with a wicked & unscrupulous politician, ultra-rich, multi-national corporation or gangsters who use the offshore investment as havens for tax evasion or money laundering etc.
+Offshore investing using an offshore brokerage account is often associated with a wicked & unscrupulous politician, ultra-rich, multi-national corporation, or gangsters who use the offshore investment as havens for tax evasion or money laundering, etc.

-The general advantage to using offshore stock brokerage or forex broker (in other words, overseas forex trading) is that such operations are both legal and less costly than those offered in the onshore, namely trader’s country, in your case the USA.
+The general advantage to using offshore stock brokerage or forex broker (in other words, overseas forex trading) is that such operations are both legal and less costly than those offered onshore, namely trader’s country, in your case the USA.

 Offshore Forex Broker Meaning for US Citizens

 The definition of Offshore investing is simply to keep your fund in a jurisdiction other than your country of residence, so offshore broker meaning for US citizens is just trading in the Forex Broker domiciled outside the US.
 The offshore stockbroker also exactly applies to this meaning.

 Allow me to repeat that despite its negative perception, it’s legal for US residents to trade with offshore forex brokers and it’s a very effective way to invest in the entities & services that are only available outside the US.